DataDrivenPolicy/Data-Driven-Policy/README.md

 # municipal-learning
-A project to bring data analytics and machine learning to municipal projects.
+A project to bring data analytics and machine learning to policy making.

 * What are the natural limits of a city?
 * Is the city growing, stagnant or deflating?